JakeGrogan/dungeon.WORLD/README.md

 : 7/19/16 - Beginning work.
 : 7/25/16 - I will start programming after I'm done w/ concept.
 : 7/27/16 - Got a name down and a basic concept.
 It'll be a multistage dungeon game that gets progressively harder, called dungeon.WORLD (for now).
 Will be refining as I go.
 Characters will be aware of code and resets.
+: 7/31/16 - Working on game / concept soon, will be on hiatus for a bit due to family matters.